daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 sudo su -c psql postgres
 ```

-The above should yield the prompt to change to what is shown below:
+The above should yield the prompt to change to what is shown below
+(the exact minor version does not matter as the major version is 13):

 ```
 psql (13.3 (Ubuntu 13.3-1))